 Ask anyone who must pay you, to pay you online and not to give you a cheque that must be deposited.

 Make sure you have your ID with you when you visit any bank.
-As 2012 foreigners in Costa Rica now must have a cedula to be able to do their banking.
+All foreigners in Costa Rica now must have a cedula to be able to do their banking.

 If you are licensed to carry a firearm do not try to walk into a state bank as they check for firearms.
 The private banks do not check for firearms but do post signs requesting that you do not carry firearms into the bank.
 I don't carry mine into the bank because I might be tempted to use it...